- Magnolia Centre

 - by phone and email

 Regretfully we cannot open up the Magnolia Centre to members of the public as it is only a small space and in high demand.
-External guests, speakers and groups may be invited to use the Centre by staff and students with prior agreement from the Chaplaincy Administrator.
+External guests, speakers and groups may be invited to use the Centre by staff and students with prior agreement from the Chaplaincy and Wellbeing Co-ordinator.

-You will find the Centre on the ground floor of the Forest Court Halls of Residence (marked D on the University map).
-Access to staff and students is 24 hours a day, seven days a week.
-Between 6am and 9pm, Monday to Friday, entry is through Unicard swipe.
+You will find the Centre on the ground floor of the Forest Court Halls of Residence.
+Access to staff and students is 24 hours a day, 7 days a week.
+Between 6.00am and 9.00pm, Monday to Friday, entry is through Unicard swipe.
 Outside of these times the door is manually locked.
-If the door is locked please go to the Security & Customer Information Centre, at the main entrance.
+If the door is locked please go to the Security & Customer Information Centre, at the University Main Entrance.

 The Centre can be used as a drop-in centre, or booked for the exclusive use of groups at certain times.
-Bookings can be requested through the Chaplaincy Administrator.
+Bookings can be requested through the Chaplaincy and Wellbeing Co-ordinator.
 Where requests for bookings conflict, we may propose alternative accommodation on campus.
 If the Centre is booked for a private group session please do not enter as this can disrupt prayer or quiet contemplation.

 When using Magnolia, please respect each other’s faiths, beliefs and practices and behave reasonably and considerately at all times.
 You should not actively seek to persuade others to join your own faith, or criticise others on how they choose to worship.